 EXCLUSIVE-French lawmakers want hard line in Brexit fishing talks

-French lawmakers have urged their government to stay firm over fishing in Brexit negotiations, potentially complicating EU negotiator Michel Barnier's ability to compromise with Britain.
+French lawmakers have urged their government to stay firm over fishing in Brexit negotiations, potentially making it harder for EU negotiator Michel Barnier to reach a compromise with Britain.
 In a report approved by the National Assembly's European affairs committee on Thursday, lawmakers urged President Emmanuel Macron's government to fight to keep French fishermen's right to work in British waters.

 "The (European) Union must continue to guarantee that fishing won't be sacrificed to save other sectors," the report seen by Reuters says.
 It was co-written by Jean-Pierre Pont, a member of parliament for Macron's party who represents the town of Boulogne on the English Channel, France's busiest fishing port.
 Fishing is shaping up to be one of the main sticking points in the Brexit transition negotiations.